Setup KSS Profile

 Adding, removing, or replacing keys and devices should be done via Command Line Interface.

-If it's needed, the following command can create a new KSS backup key if the previous one is lost.
+If needed, the following command can create a new KSS backup key if the previous one is lost.
 The [Path] section in the command should specify the file that will be created:

 keyserver save-backup-key [PATH]